-For incoming students Fall 2020 and Winter 2021: Students registered in Math 1P01 (Fall 2020) and Math 1P05 (Fall 2020) will be contacted starting Wednesday, August 12, 2020 via their student email with details of the test.
-The test will open Monday, August 17, 2020 at 9:00 AM and will be available for students to successfully complete by Friday, September 4, 2020 at 4:00 PM.
-Students registered in Math 1P05 Winter 2021 will write early next January.
+Students registered in Math 1P05 Winter 2021 will be contacted by Monday, December 21, 2020 with details of the test.
 The test will be online using our Möbius testing system which will be accessible through Sakai using your Brock account.
 Students are asked to verify if they require Math 1P01 or Math 1P05 for their program.
 Math 1P97 is also offered by the Department and does not require a skills test.

 Mathematics Skills Test Objectives

 - allow both the Department of Mathematics & Statistics and the student to assess whether he/she has the required mathematical foundation to be successful in a first-year calculus course;